Charging rate or speed (kW)

 If you’ve ever fuelled a diesel vehicle, you know the fuel nozzles are sized differently from those for gasoline.
 This prevents drivers from putting the wrong fuel in their vehicles by accident.

-EVs can also come with different charging connectors, but the reason is different: they all do the same thing, but different standards were invented at the same time.
+EVs can also come with different charging connectors (though there are two widely-used standards) but the reason is different: they all do the same thing, but different standards were invented at the same time.
 It’s kind of like VHS versus Betamax back in the day.

 Plug types common in North America